Templo Expiatorio del Santísimo Sacramento: The church

 The temple's doors are made of granadilla wood, carved by Jesús Gómez Velazco, and they are incrusted with bronze high reliefs made by master Benito Castañeda.
-The three tympana on the church's facade are embellished with Italian mosaics created in the Vatican's Mosaic Factory.
+The three tympana on the church's facade (which is a copy of the facade of Cathedral of Orvieto) are embellished with Italian mosaics created in the Vatican's Mosaic Factory.
 The central one represents the Paschal Lamb; the east, Saint Tarcisius; and the west, St. Pius X. They were designed by painter and expert on the Vatican Museums, Francisco Bencivenga, who also oversaw the placement of them.

 The church clock, imported from Germany has four lighted dials, and was brought along with a carillon of 25 bells playing 25 pieces both religious and popular music, such as: Ave María, the Mexican National Anthem, Las Mañanitas, Guadalajara, Adiós Mariquita Linda, Las Golondrinas, México Lindo y Querido, and the March of Zacatecas.
 This chime can also be played from a keyboard in the choir.
 The cost of the clock was about 450 million pesos from 1972, (worth MXN$450,000 today), and was installed by German technicians.
 There is an interesting detail on the campanile which consists of miniature statues of the 12 apostles which rotate in and out of the tower whenever a musical piece is played.

 The church is made mostly of stone, carved as it was done in the Middle Ages.
-The huge, stained glass windows, including the rosette on the facade, were executed by Jacques and Gerard Degusseau of Orléans, France, according to cartons of the artist Maurice Rocher of Paris.
+The huge, stained glass windows, including the rosette on the façade, were executed by Jacques and Gérard Degusseau of Orléans in France, according to cartons of the artist Maurice Rocher of Paris.